HubSpot/SlimFast/slimfast-plugin/README.md

   </build>
 ```

-It's very important that the `classpathPrefix` and ` classpathLayoutType` on the
+It's very important that the `classpathPrefix` and ` classpathLayoutType` on the maven-jar-plugin match
-maven-jar-plugin matches the values on the slimfast-plugin, otherwise the jars won't be where
+the values on the slimfast-plugin, otherwise the jars won't be where the JVM expects and it won't be able
-the JVM expects on startup and it won't be able to find any of the dependency classes.
+to find any of the dependency classes.